dylGray/dylans-web/README.md

 - **OpenAI GPT-3.5-Turbo**
 - **Google Gemini-1.5-Flash**

-More models will be available soon, once I pay for more credits...
+More will be available soon